-Healing, personal growth and freedom from pain and suffering comes from many sources.
-As might seem obvious, as therapists, the most common answer that we hear to the question, "What brings you into therapy?" is the answer, "I want to feel better."
-People come for a wide range of reasons.
+Personal growth and freedom from pain and suffering come from many sources.
+As might seem obvious, as therapists, the most common answer that we hear to the question, "What brings you into therapy?" is the answer, "I want to feel," People come for a wide range of reasons.

 I am a composer and pianist, I write healing piano and chamber music.
-The reason why I write healing music is that I have experienced the profound therapeutic power of music when I was suffering from depression nearly 10 years ago.
+The reason why I write healing music is that I experienced the profound therapeutic power of music when I was suffering from depression nearly 10 years ago.
 I was born and raised in Japan.

 My parents are successful and none of my family is a musician.
-They were very strict and I was expected to be what they considered to be “perfect” - I had to be good at study, music, sports etc...
+They were very strict and I was expected to be what they considered to be “perfect” - I had to be good at study, music, sports, etc...
 I remember.
 I barely had time to play with other children.
 But I wasn’t good at anything besides music and as I grew, I started feeling stressed out under their pressure and very unconfident about myself.

 I started being isolated from friends and finally became unable to go to school.
 I lost my mental balance and quit everything I had to do including music.
-I spent years without motivation for anything, constantly depressed, scared of what people think of me.
-I was even having kind of delusion of people laughing at me on streets or wherever I was.
+I spent years without motivation for anything, constantly depressed, and scared of what people think of me.
+I was even having a kind of delusion of people laughing at me on the streets or wherever I was.

-Everybody in the city think they need to be successful and rich, and very conscious about how they look to other people.
+Everybody in the city thinks they need to be successful and rich, and very conscious about how they look to other people.
 I was totally left over from the society.
 But one thing it kept helping me was that I kept playing piano on my own whenever my family wasn't home.

-There is no way to be judged by how it should sound like, or being compared to somebody else who have played it before - I can be exactly who I am.
-I cried like a baby on the way home on the day, feeling like that a big hole I had had in my heart for the whole life had been filled for the first time.
+There is no way to be judged by how it should sound, or be compared to somebody else who has played it before - I can be exactly who I am.
+I cried like a baby on the way home on the day, feeling like a big hole I had had in my heart for my whole life had been filled for the first time.

-I was writing music to heal myself in at the beginning.
+I was writing music to heal myself at the beginning.
 I was afraid of going back to the depression, so I kept writing uplifting, healing pieces, thinking of what I would have wanted to listen to in my dark period of time.
 Then eventually started thinking that I want to help other people with mental problems using my music.
-Because I know how hard it is to overcome the problems, how hard it is to be understood by even your family or friends, and how gently the piano sound talked to me when I was suffering.
+Because I know how hard it is to overcome problems, how hard it is to be understood by even your family or friends, and how gently the piano sound talked to me when I was suffering.

 One of the most respectable photographers who I had worked with once said in an interview, “Life is complicated and there are so many problems we have to solve in the world.
 But sometimes we just should stop walking, look up the sky and appreciate the beautiful moments”.
 I totally admire and agree with what he says.